louridas/rwa/content/assignments/genome_assembly/genome_assembly.md

 ```

 The `fragments_file` argument specifies the name of the file where the
-DNA fragments are stored (that does not mean that the name of the file is
+DNA fragments are stored.
-`fragments_file`, it is just a stand-in).
 The file will have the
 following format:
 ```
 ATG